oxplot/rsyncbtrfs/Readme.md

 destination is passed onto rsync.
 Here, we're excluding `/home` because we don't want to duplicate the backup of `/home/joe`.

+If a file named ~/.rsyncbtrfs_excludes is found, the contents of that file will be included in the arguments passed to rsync as `--exclude_from=`.
+The format of the file is the normal rsync `--exclude_from` file format

 After the backup above, this is what `/backup` would look like:

     $ ls /backup/sys